Got a Question?

 Tylers Solicitors are no win, no fee accident claims solicitors, which means if you lose your case for Chronic Pain Syndrome, you do not pay us a fee.

 Why choose Tylers Solicitors to start your compensation claim?

 Tylers Solicitors will always strive to get you the maximum compensation amount possible due to Chronic Pain Syndrome and the effects that it can cause, along with any loss of earnings and medical costs incurred.

 We also value the solicitor/client relationship very highly throughout the claims process and believe that communication is the key to a successful compensation claim.

 Long-lasting pains can count as disabilities.
 Anything from reflex sympathetic dystrophy to conversion disorder can count as an example of chronic pains.
 If you suffer from these conditions, you may be able to claim disability benefits for the pain’s duration.

 Let’s Make Things Better

 We accept Nationwide Chronic Pain Syndrome compensation claims

 No matter where you were injured in the UK, Tylers Solicitors are just a telephone call away from giving you expert advice about your Chronic Pain Syndrome Claims.
-If you would like to contact us about claiming compensation then telephone 0800 699 0079 today for a no obligation chat, or simply fill out our online contact form.
+If you would like to contact us about chronic pain syndrome payouts, call 0800 699 0079 today for a no obligation chat, or simply fill out our online contact form.